International

 General

-Doing business in Argentina generally involves first establishing a relationship of trust between people: this takes time, and may justify using a local intermediary for an introduction.
-It's a good idea not to put too much pressure on Argentine contacts during business negotiations.
-It is advisable to use a little Spanish in exchanges.
-Finally, don't overlook the titles of your contacts (doctor, ingeniero, etc.).
+Doing business in Argentina usually involves establishing a trusting relationship between people beforehand: this takes time and may justify using a local intermediary for an introduction.
+It is good not to put too much pressure on Argentina's interlocutors in trade negotiations.
+It is recommended to use a little Spanish in the exchanges.
+Finally, do not neglect the titles of your interlocutors (doctor, engineer, etc.).

-The business environment remains uncertain: the justice system is independent, but with strong interference, and the government intervenes almost everywhere, with no real clarity.
+The business environment remains uncertain: the judiciary is independent, but with heavy interference, and the government intervenes in many places, without much clarity.

-The business climate has deteriorated sharply as a result of the severe crisis and the unpredictable legal and regulatory environment, which is holding back private investment.
-The lack of predictability and reliability is a major constraint to attracting new foreign investment, including for the major French multinationals, which have historically been present in the region, and which have to deal with issues such as the transfer of foreign currency to their parent companies through atypical solutions.
-Agents are also awaiting the outcome of the 2023 elections.
+The business climate has deteriorated sharply due to the severe crisis and the legal and regulatory unpredictability that are holding back private investment.
+The lack of predictability and reliability is a major constraint on attracting new foreign investments, including for the large French multinationals present historically, which have to face challenges such as raising currencies to the parent companies through atypical solutions.

 Investment - growth sectors